USCIS Announces Registration Period for FY2024 H-1B Visa Lottery

 In 2020, the USCIS implemented an electronic registration process for the H-1B cap to avoid the need for petitioners to file the full petition in order to be included in the random selection process.
 Employers who seek to file H-1B cap-subject petitions must now instead submit a simple registration for each employee they seek to sponsor for the lottery.
 The registration fee is $10 per beneficiary, and each employer must complete a registration application containing the basic information of the intended beneficiary during the registration period.

-All registrations (both advanced degree and bachelor’s degree registrations) will first be counted towards the bachelor’s degree cap, and a lottery will be conducted to distribute those visas from among all those candidates.
-Once this cap is reached, USCIS will then randomly select from the remaining eligible registrations those beneficiaries who will receive the 20,000 H-1B visas available for advanced degree registrants.
+Since the implementation of the new registration process, the USCIS has conducted the lottery in the following manner.
+All registrations (both advanced degree and bachelor’s degree registrations) are first counted towards the bachelor’s degree cap, and a lottery is conducted to distribute those visas from among all those candidates.
+Once this cap is reached, USCIS then randomly selects from the remaining eligible registrations those beneficiaries who will receive the 20,000 H-1B visas available for advanced degree registrants.